How to Freeze Tomatoes in 5 Easy steps

 Here’s how I freeze tomatoes in 5 easy steps.

 - Since these are frozen whole, I like to use them in dishes I'm going to puree.
 Easier that way.
-This might be easy crockpot tomato sauce or Crockpot Dump Tomato Soup (recipe to come).
+This might be easy crockpot tomato sauce or Tomato Soup.

 - If you need chopped tomatoes, there are two ways to do it.
 First, you can chop the tomatoes before freezing instead of leaving them whole.
 This works, but they don't keep well in the freezer as long.
 Not a problem if you plan to use them in a couple weeks.
 However if you're trying to preserve the summer's harvest like a millenial hipster, leave them whole.